Kevin Benson

 After reporting the weather on weekends for almost all of his years at WPXI, the station moved Benson to weekday mornings in April 2012.
 Benson returned to weekends in December 2013.

-Benson was charged with DUI as a result of a traffic stop by a PA State trooper in October 2019.
-The stop occurred on Interstate 70, south of Pittsburgh, as a result of a call to 911 of an erratic driver on the highway.
-Benson's Blood Alcohol was reported to be 0.311, almost 4 times Pennsylvania's legal limit of 0.08.
-Traces of benzoylecgonine, a metabolite of cocaine, was also found in his system.
+Benson was charged with DUI as a result of a traffic stop by a PA State trooper on September 19, 2019.
+The stop occurred on Interstate 79 not Interstate 70 south of Pittsburgh, after blood tests at a local hospital he was found to be 3 times the legal limit.
+He was officially charged on October 10, 2019.
+They also found trace amounts of cocaine in his system.
+He was fired from WPXI TV shortly thereafter.

 Scott Trabandt, WPXI News director, confirmed on November 19, 2019 that Benson was no longer with the station.
 Trabandt declined to elaborate on the circumstances.
 When reached by phone by the Tribune-Review, Benson declined to comment.
 There have been no reports as to whether Mr. Benson was dismissed by the station, or if he resigned.